openstack/cinder/doc/source/configuration/block-storage/policy-personas.rst

        delete resources within a project)
    * - project-member
      - A normal user in a project.
-   * - project-admin
-     - All the normal stuff plus some minor administrative abilities in a particular project, for example, able to set the default volume type for a project.
-(The administrative abilities are "minor" in the sense that they have no impact on the Cinder system, they only allow the project-admin to make system-safe changes isolated to that project.)
-   * - system-reader
-     - Has read only access to the API; like the project-reader, but can read any project recognized by cinder.
    * - system-admin
      - Has the highest level of authorization on the system and can perform any action in Cinder.
 In most deployments, only the